Using the Javascript SDK

 Customizing the button appearance

-The customization you can perform on the button focuses on two points : Sizing and the optional separator.
+The customization you can perform focuses on two areas: sizing and the optional separator.

-The button will resize to fill up the available space of its container, as long as it stays within the 260 - 520 pixels range.
-You can utilize this by resizing its container element with your own CSS code to control the size.
+The button will resize to fill the available space of its container, as long as it stays within the 260–520 pixel range.
+You can control the size by resizing the container element with your own CSS.

 Full Parameters Reference